devicehive/devicehive-java-server/README.md

 Build packages
 --------------
 * Download source code from https://github.com/devicehive/devicehive-java using "Download ZIP" button.
 It should always point to recent stable or beta release, but you always can get any other tag or branch.
 It also can be done using one of Git version control client (http://git-scm.com/downloads/guis) or git command line tool.
 If you prefer git, clone project using command `git clone https://github.com/devicehive/devicehive-java.git`.
 After that you can switch to the tag or branch you need.
+The list of all available releases can be found at https://github.com/devicehive/devicehive-java/releases
 * Execute the following command from ${devicehive-java-directory}/tools/dh_dbtools: `mvn clean package`
 * Execute the same command from ${devicehive-java-directory}/server.